meilisearch/documentation/learn/core_concepts/indexes.md

 You can update the typo tolerance settings using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update typo tolerance endpoint](/reference/api/settings.md#update-typo-tolerance-settings).

 [Learn more about typo tolerance.](/learn/configuration/typo_tolerance.md)

+## Swapping indexes

+Suppose you’re using `movies` in production.
+You make changes to the schema and settings in `movies_new`.
+To sync `movies_new` with Meilisearch in production, you will use index swapping.
+This means the new schema and settings from `movies_new` will be swapped with the schema and settings of `movies`.